Hallako/Arduino-speedometer/README.md

-# Sikma

-School Project.

-Implemented Arduino Uno Sikma bike speedometer.
+# Arduino Uno Sikma bike speedometer

+We built bike speedometer as school project in group of two.

+Device has four screens which are trip distance, training length, total distance and realtime clock.

+Theres also settings menu where units and wheel size can be set and total distance reset or set.

 ### Button
 *Connecting pull-down resistor arduino pin to GND, one button output connects to both pins*